statbiophys/HILARy/data_with_scripts/README.md

 There are three uses of HILARy mentionned in the article.

-1. On data from [Briney](https://www.nature.com/articles/s41586-019-0879-y).
+1. On data from [Briney et al. 2019](https://www.nature.com/articles/s41586-019-0879-y).
 This concerns figure 6 of the article.
 The philogenies inferred with HILARy are obtained using `HILARy/tutorial.ipynb`.
 The working directory of this tutorial is `./data_from_briney/`, where data will be downloaded and lineages inferred.

 2. On the dataset used in article [Inference of B cell clonal families using heavy/light chain pairing information](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010723).
 The working directory of this benchmark is `./benchmark_on_partis_dataset/`, where all scripts used for inference can be found.